ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/site/content/featured-sites.md

 They made a game?!?! called Total Anarchy [https://fionnhodgson.itch.io/totalanarchy *(February 5, 2025)*](https://fionnhodgson.itch.io/totalanarchy).
 It's a top-down shooter open-world crime game.
 It's proprietary and for W*ndows only, though they do have a free demo.
-Looks pretty cool.

 They host some songs they made, and they're shared under CC BY-SA 3.0.
 Very epic!
 They're "casiocore-meets-vapourhouse" as described by the web master.
 There's also some MIDI stuff with some *fun facts.*

 They have a variety of browser games (which require Javascript and WebGL) and Game Maker games in the arcade section.
-They're really cool.

 They've got some kind of photo album.
 The site goes grayscale when you open this section.
 There's some cool SSTV-distorted (Slow Scan Television) images.